Voluntary Acknowledgement

 The biological father can still assume responsibility of the child.
 If both the mother and legal father want to help the biological father gain custody, they can still draft a voluntary acknowledgement form.

 The biological father can also file a paternity action asking to become the child’s legal father.
 It’s important to know the hearing will cover who is best to raise the child.
 It won’t just surround who the biological father of the child is.
-The judge can decide it’s in the best interest to keep the child with their original legal father if they deem fit.
+Bacchus Law Firm’s family lawyer in South Florida can decide it’s in the best interest to keep the child with their original legal father if they deem fit.

 What If You Learn You Aren’t the Father?